spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-allow-zed-css-js-on-a-project.md

   - /v6/docs/en/howto-allow-zed-cssjs-on-a-project
 ---

-To allow Zed CSS/JS on a project level, do the following:
+To allow Zed CSS/JS on a project level, follow these steps:

 1. Create `frontend/zed-build.js` on the project with the following content: